Blattsteinn/objectinis_2/README.md

-# v1.2
+# v1.5
 This program is a student grade management system that handles input, random data generation, and file-based operations for processing student records.
 It computes final grades using both average and median methods while offering functionalities for sorting, grouping, and performance testing.

-### Improvements in Version 1.2:
+### Improvements in Version 1.5:
-- Implementing the 'Rule of Five' (copy/move constructors, their assignment operators and a destructor).
-- File handling logic, such as reading student records from files and exporting results, was encapsulated within the class.
-- Added support for I/O methods via overloaded `>>` and `<<` operators.
+- Introduced an abstract class `Human` (pure virtual), encapsulating common attributes for people.
+No Human objects can be instantiated.
+- `Studentas` now inherits from `Human` and implements the pure virtual function.

-**The class now supports multiple input methods:**
+**The class supports multiple input methods:**
 - `operator>>` now prompts users for names, grades, and exam scores
 - `operator<<` prints names and calculated final grades

 **working with files:**
 - function appendingContainerViaFile(string file_name, &student_list) is used to read a text file